arassec/igor/README.md

 It is similar to [nodered](https://nodered.org/) or [beehive](https://github.com/muesli/beehive), but focuses more on data processing instead of specific online services or home automation.
-It's written entirely in Java using [Spring Boot](https://spring.io/projects/spring-boot) and provides an easy-to-use web-frontend written in [vue.js](https://vuejs.org/).
+It's written in Java using [Spring Boot](https://spring.io/projects/spring-boot) and provides an easy-to-use web-frontend written in [vue.js](https://vuejs.org/).

 There are a handful of use-cases around file processing that can be solved right now, e.g. 'Regularly copy new files from an FTP-Server to a destination server via SCP'.